tbm00/Item64/README.md

 **`EXPLOSIVE_ARROW`**
 - Summons an explosion on arrow impact.
 - Applicable to bows and crossbows.
-- Has GriefDefender check that prevents block damage if user doesn't have builder trust in affected claims.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.
-- Has GriefDefender check that prevents explosions entirely if PVP is toggled off in any affected claims.
+- Has WorldGuard & GriefDefender checks that prevents player damage if user doesn't have PVP ability in affected area.
 - Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

 **`LIGHTNING_PEARL`**
 - Shoots an ender pearl that summons a lightning strike on impact.
 - Applicable to most items.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.
-- Has GriefDefender check that prevents lightning entirely if PVP is toggled off in any affected claims.
+- Has WorldGuard & GriefDefender checks that prevents player damage if user doesn't have PVP ability in affected area.
-- Has DeluxeCombat check that prevents lightning entirely if PVP is toggled off for any affected players.
+- Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

 **`RANDOM_POTION`**
 - Shoots a random splash potion.
 - Applicable to most items.
 - extraDamage is only applied to potions shot via left-clicking.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.
-- Has GriefDefender check that prevents potion shots entirely if PVP is toggled off in any affected claims.
+- Has WorldGuard & GriefDefender checks that prevents player damage if user doesn't have PVP ability in affected area.
-- Has DeluxeCombat check that prevents potion shots entirely if PVP is toggled off for any affected players.
+- Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

 **`FLAME_PARTICLE`**
 - Shoots flame particles that make fires.
 - Applicable to most items.
 - Particles don't deal any damage, so be sure to use extraDamage.
 - Cooldown works differently; it's the maximum number of seconds a player can repetitively use the item.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.
-- Has GriefDefender check that prevents flames entirely if PVP is toggled off in any affected claims.
+- Has WorldGuard & GriefDefender checks that prevents player damage if user doesn't have PVP ability in affected area.
-- Has DeluxeCombat check that prevents flames entirely if PVP is toggled off for any affected players.
+- Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

+**`AREA_BREAK`**
+- Breaks items in a defined radius.
+- Applicable to pickaxes, axes, and shovels.
+- Type `3D` will break a cube, `2D` will break a plane.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have buil perms in affected area.

 **`CONSUMABLE`**
 - Runs commands and/or gives potion effects on item consumption.
 - Applicable to food, potions, milk, etc.
 - moneyCost, hungerCost, cooldown, & ammoItem are applicable but not necessary; the default config excludes them for these types.
-- Doesn't have any GriefDefender or DeluxeCombat checks.

 **`USABLE`**
 - Runs commands and/or gives potion effects on item use.
 - Applicable to all items/blocks.
-- Doesn't have any GriefDefender or DeluxeCombat checks.

 **`NO_ITEM`**
 - NOT AN ITEM -- use to simply run commands for a BreakEvent reward.
 - Not applicable on any items/blocks.
-- Doesn't have any GriefDefender or DeluxeCombat checks.

 ### ItemEntry Specification